Canon SL1 vs Panasonic FZ1000

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SL1 does not offer wifi capability.
+In contrast, the SL1 does not provide wifi capability.

 Both the SL1 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
 The SL1 was replaced by the Canon SL2, while the FZ1000 was followed by the Panasonic FZ2500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SL1 and the Panasonic FZ1000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.